schriftgestalt/GlyphsSDK/ObjectWrapper/Sphinx Documentation/sphinx folder/index.rst

 	.. attribute:: id

 		An unique identifier for each glyph

 	:type: string

+	.. attribute:: locked

+		If the glyph is locked
+		TODO

+	:type: bool

 	.. attribute:: category

 		The category of the glyph. e.g. 'Letter', 'Symbol' Setting only works if `storeCategory` is set (see below).

 	:type: unicode